Archdiocese of Baltimore Archives

 Size: 51 document cases, 5 flat storage boxes, 3 records storage boxes, and 20 registers; date span: c.
 1793-present.

-The Archives of the Archdiocese of Baltimore maintains a Parish History Collection that is made up of published parish histories, subject files regarding the parishes and ethnic groups represented in the archdiocese, as well as miscellaneous parish account books, pew rent books, bulletins, and registers donated to the Archives, including the records for the Cathedral chapter of the St. Vincent de Paul Society and the pew rent books for St. John the Evangelist Church in Hydes.
+The Archives of the Archdiocese of Baltimore maintains a Parish History Collection that is made up of published parish histories, subject files regarding the parishes and ethnic groups represented in the archdiocese, as well as miscellaneous parish account books, pew rent books, bulletins, and registers donated to the Archives, including the records for the Basilica of the Assumption’s chapter of the St. Vincent de Paul Society and early property deeds for St. Patrick Church, Fells Point.

 Photographs